Mikaela/mikaela.github.io/pages/matrix.markdown

   See the next bullet point, except `m.room.power_levels` and _event TODO_ instead of `m.room.join_rules`.
-- There is also the possibility of making your join available only through knocking/request to join, if it's at least version 7 (of
+- There is also the possibility of making your join available only through knocking/request to join (if it's at least version 7 of
   {{site.matrixLatestRoomVersion}}).
-Element users will find it from labs, ElementX from developer settings (see below).
+Element users will find the feature from labs, ElementX from developer settings (see below).
   - Element Web also has the possibility of `/devtools`, `Explore room state`, `m.room.join_rules`, `{ "join_rule": "knock" }` (if the room is at least version 7 of {{site.matrixLatestRoomVersion}}).
 Other options include